 They say Jack of lantern fame was a real person, doomed to roam the peat bogs of Ireland forever with his flickering turnip lantern after a deal gone wrong with the devil.
 And residents put their own ghoulishly carved gourds—turnips, radishes, potatoes—in the windows or outside their abodes to warn him away, along with the other nasty spirits on the prowl the night before All Souls Day.
 I’m sure it worked.
-Check out this early jack o’ lantern, which is on display in an Irish museum.

 It’s been said the flickering candles represent the souls trapped in Purgatory.
 Brrr.
 Maybe it’s my 88% Celtic ancestry (yep, DNA tested), or my mystery-writer tendency to get a little carried away with stories, but those aren’t the kind of jack o’ lanterns I’m talking about here.
 A scaredy-cat at heart, I much prefer the grinning, glowing, bright orange pumpkins of my childhood.
 Fake plastic shells and battery operated tea lights need not apply.
 Because, really, it’s the spirit of the pumpkin—including the stringy, yellowish guts and melting wax—that holds particular fascination for me.
 Or maybe it’s just the face.